USFAkbari/Push_Notification/README.md

 <summary><h2>🐳 Docker Deployment (Docker Compose v2)</h2></summary>

 This project uses **Docker Compose v2** syntax (no `version` field).
 The `docker compose` command is built into Docker CLI (Docker 20.10+).

+### Available Docker Compose Files

+The project provides two Docker Compose files:

+1. **`docker-compose.yml`** (Full version) - Includes health checks, resource limits, and production-ready features
+   - Health checks for all services
+   - Resource limits (CPU and memory)
+   - Service health conditions in dependencies
+   - Recommended for production use

+2. **`docker-compose.simple.yml`** (Simple version) - Minimal configuration without extra features
+   - No health checks
+   - No resource limits
+   - Simple dependencies
+   - Perfect for development and quick testing

+**Use the simple version for:**
+- Quick local development
+- Testing and experimentation
+- When you don't need health checks or resource limits

+**Use the full version for:**
+- Production deployments
+- When you need health monitoring
+- When you need resource constraints

 ### Prerequisites